DawievLill/DataScience-871/content/python/python-basics.md

 ## Basics

 Please take note that this is not a course in computer science, so I will be quite selective about the components that I include in this section.
 In other words, I consider these components the bare minimum that you need to get started with data science in `Python`.
+If you want to engage with the material in a more active manner, I recommend going through this [`Python` tutorial](https://www.learnpython.org/).
 As you can imagine the most basic operations in any programming language are going to be arithmetic operations.

 ### Arithmetic